 Nothing new happens here.

 The only advantage here is, again, horizontal scaling in the cloud.
-Suppose suddenly many more players want to connect to the game, which may well happen at certain times of the day.
+For example, suppose suddenly many more players want to connect to the game, which may happen at certain times of the day.
 In that case, additional game servers are automatically booted up and connected to the game servers already running.

 Of course, the game must be programmed and optimized for this framework to work smoothly and in real-time.
 All current games already use this technology, so you, as a player, can connect whenever possible.
 Messages like “currently the servers are overloaded, please come back later” are a thing of the past.